-Five years after her last album was released—five years of growth, healing and head-down work—Leela’s fifth album will be released in Fall 2019.
+Five years after her last album was released—five years of growth, healing and head-down work—Leela’s fifth album was released September 6 2019.
 It is more raw, more intimate and more Leela than anything you’ve heard from her before.

 “Leela Gilday’s voice comes straight from the heart.
 It’s the voice of a winner; the song of a warrior.
 That’s the call of Leela Gilday.”